The Mont Blanc neutrinos from SN 1987A: Could they have been monochromatic (8 MeV) tachyons with $m^2=-0.38$ keV$^2$?: Abstract

 \section{Abstract}

-According to conventional wisdom the 5-hour early Mont Blanc burst probably was not associated with SN 1987A, but if it was genuine, some exotic physics explanation had to be responsible, such as a double ``bang" of the collapsing core.
-Here we consider one truly exotic explanation, namely faster-than-light neutrinos having $m_\nu^2=-0.38$ $keV^2.$ It is shown that the Mont Blanc burst is consistent with the distinctive signature of that explanation i.e., an 8 MeV antineutrino line from SN 1987A, and that a model of core collapse supernovae involving dark matter particles of mass 8 MeV would in fact yield just such an 8 MeV neutrino line.
-Moreover, the dark matter model fits the observed spectrum of MeV gamma rays from the galactic center, a place where one would expect large amounts of dark matter to collect.
-Thus, a fit to those data yields the model's dark matter mass, as well as the calculated source temperature and angular size.
-Lastly, it is noted that the tachyonic interpretation of the Mont Blanc burst fits the author's earlier unconventional $3+3$ model of the neutrino mass states, and that results from the KATRIN experiment should prove or reject that model in a short data-taking period.\\
+According to conventional wisdom the 5-hour early Mont Blanc burst probably was not associated with SN 1987A, but if it was genuine, some exotic physics explanation had to be responsible.
+Here we consider one truly exotic explanation, namely faster-than-light neutrinos having $m_\nu^2=-0.38$ $keV^2.$ It is shown that the Mont Blanc burst is consistent with the distinctive signature of that explanation i.e., an 8 MeV antineutrino line from SN 1987A.
+It is further shown that a model of core collapse supernovae involving dark matter particles of mass 8 MeV would in fact yield an 8 MeV antineutrino line.
+Moreover, that dark matter model predicts 8 MeV $\nu,\bar{\nu}$ and $e^+e^-$ pairs from the galactic center, a place where one would expect large amounts of dark matter to collect.
+The resulting $e^+$ would create $\gamma-$rays from the galactic center, and a fit to MeV $\gamma-$ray data yields the model's dark matter mass, as well as the calculated source temperature and angular size.
+These good fits give indirect experimental support for the existence of an 8 MeV antineutrino line from SN 1987A.
+More direct support comes from the spectrum of $N\sim1000$ events recorded by the Kamiokande-II detector on the day of SN 1987A, which appear to show an 8 MeV line atop the detector background.
+This $\bar{\nu}$ line, if genuine, has been well-hidden for 30 years because it occurs very close to the peak of the background.
+This fact might ordinarily justify extreme skepticism.
+In the present case, however, a more positive view is called for based on (a) the very high statistical significance of the result $(30 \sigma),$ (b) the use of a detector background independent of the SN 1987A data using a later K-II data set, and (c) the observation of an excess above the background spectrum whose central energy and width both agree with that of an 8 MeV $\bar{\nu}$ line broadened by $25\%$ resolution.
+Most importantly, the last observation is in accord with the {\emph {prior prediction}} of an 8 MeV $\bar{\nu}$ line based on the Mont Blanc data, and the the dark matter model, itself supported by experimental observations.
+Lastly, it is noted that the tachyonic interpretation of the Mont Blanc burst fits the author's earlier unconventional $3+3$ model of the neutrino mass states.
+Experimental corroboration should be sought for the linked hypotheses of an 8 MeV $\bar{\nu}$ line or an $m_\nu^2=-0.38$ $keV^2.$ The former might be seen in existing astrophysical data, while the latter should be proven or refuted by the KATRIN experiment in a short data-taking period.\\

 keywords: neutrino mass, SN 1987A, supernova, dark matter, galactic center, tachyon, KATRIN